MaoYafei/TREEasy/README.md

   1-2.
 For Non-CDS data type (-c noncds):
-   	Nuclear_sequence_files in a directory, and each FASTA file contains nuclear sequences of all taxa (No missing data allowed).
+   	Nuclear_sequence_files in a directory, and each FASTA file contains molecular sequences of all taxa (No missing data allowed).
 Moreover, each of FASTA file must be named as *.fasta.

     eg: CO1.fasta
         >Taxon1